peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 1.  **`1_generate_coverage_map.py`**: Pre-computes which delineation keys are triggered by each subject.
 2.  **`2_select_assembly_logic_subjects.py`**: Uses a greedy algorithm to select the smallest set of subjects that provides maximum coverage of all delineation keys.
 3.  **`3_prepare_assembly_logic_import.py`**: Formats the selected subjects for manual import into the Solar Fire software.
-4.  **Manual Step**: The developer imports the file into Solar Fire, runs the "Interpretation Reports" for all subjects, and saves the raw text output.
+4.  **`4_manual_export_instructions.md`**: Provides detailed instructions for manually exporting the required data from Solar Fire.
-5.  **`4_extract_assembly_logic_text.py`**: Parses the raw reports from Solar Fire and assembles the final `personalities_db.assembly_logic.txt` ground-truth file.
+5.  **`5_build_ground_truth_db.py`**: Processes the exported Solar Fire data to create a ground-truth personality database.
-6.  **`5_validate_assembly_logic_subjects.py`** (Optional): An integrity check to confirm the manual import/export process was lossless.

-##### Part 2: The Automated Verification Test
+##### Part 2: The Automated Validation Test

-This is a standalone, push-button `pytest` script that provides the final scientific proof.
-It compares the output of our Python script (`generate_personalities_db.py`) against the pre-computed ground truth file from Part 1.

--   **Run the full test:**
-    This test runs automatically as part of the main `pdm run test` suite.
-To run it in isolation:
-    ```bash
-    pdm run test-assembly
-    ```
--   **Test a single record:**
-    The test harness includes a flexible command-line option for focused debugging.
-    ```bash
-    # Test the 3rd record in the ground-truth set
-    pdm run test-assembly -- --test-record-number=3
-    ```

-#### Large-Scale Selection Algorithms

-This is a standalone test (`validate_selection_algorithms.ps1`) that validates the core data filtering and selection algorithms at a realistic scale.
-It uses a large, pre-generated dataset to verify the deterministic logic of `select_eligible_candidates.py` and the data-driven cutoff analysis in `select_final_candidates.py`.
+Once the ground truth dataset is generated, the automated test (`tests/algorithm_validation/test_profile_generation_algorithm.py`) can run.
+This test performs a **bit-for-bit validation** by generating personalities for a set of subjects using our algorithm and comparing them against the pre-computed ground truth from the expert system.

 -   **To run the test:**
     ```powershell
-    pdm run test-l3-selection
+    pytest tests/algorithm_validation/test_profile_generation_algorithm.py -v
     ```
 -   **Prerequisites:**
-    This test is optional and requires a one-time manual setup.
-You must place the required large-scale data assets in the `tests/assets/large_seed/` directory.
-If these files are not present, the test will be skipped automatically.
+    The test requires a ground-truth dataset in `tests/assets/assembly_logic/ground_truth_personalities_db.txt`.
+If this file is not present, the test will be skipped.

 #### Query Generation & Randomization Integrity Test